briandconnelly/nicheconstruct/paper/02_methods.md

 # Methods

-We build upon the model described in @HANKSHAW, in which cooperators and defectors compete and evolve in a metapopulation (a collection of populations).
+We develop an individual-based model in which populations of cooperators and defectors evolve and compete in a spatially-structured metapopulation (a collection of populations).
-Individuals in each of the populations reproduce, mutate, and migrate to neighboring populations.
-Importantly, adaptation can occur.
+Through mutations, individuals gain adaptations to their environment.
+These adaptations increase reproductive fitness, and allow those lineages to rise in abundance.
+Migration among neighboring populations allows these more successful lineages to spread.

-In our model here, we further allow populations to modify their local environment, and these modifications feed back to affect selection.
+We expand upon the model described by @HANKSHAW to allow populations to modify their local environment.
+As this process occurs, environmental changes feed back to affect selection.
+We explore how this niche construction affects evolutionary outcomes.

 ## Model Description

-Our simulated environment consists of $N^2$ patches arranged as an $N \times N$ lattice (see [Table 1](#tables) for model parameters and their values), where each patch can support a population.

-### Individuals and Genotypes
+### Individual Genotypes and Adaptation

-Each individual in a population has a genotype, which is an ordered list of $L+1$ integers (loci).
+Each individual in a population has a genotype, which is an ordered list of $L+1$ integers, or *loci* (see [Table 1](#tables) for model parameters and their values).
+Different values at these loci represent different alleles.
-A binary allele at the last locus ($L+1$) determines whether that individual is a cooperator ($1$) or a defector ($0$).
-Cooperators incur a fitness cost $c$.
+A binary allele at the locus ($L+1$) determines whether that individual is a defector ($0$) or a cooperator ($0$), which carries fitness cost $c$.
-The first $L$ loci are *adaptive loci*, and are each occupied by $0$ or an integer from the set $\{1, 2, \ldots, A\}$, where $A$ is the number of alleles conferring a selective benefit.
+The first $L$ loci are *adaptive loci*, and are each occupied by $0$ or an integer from the set $\{1, 2, \ldots, A\}$.
+Allele $0$ represents a lack of adaptation, while a non-zero allele represents one of the $A$ possible adaptations at that locus.
-Specifically, the presence of any non-zero allele at any of these loci represents an adaptation that confers a fitness benefit $\delta$.
-We choose $\delta > c$, which allows a minimally adapted cooperator to recoup the cost of cooperation.
+The presence of any of these adaptations confers a fitness benefit $\delta$.
+We choose $\delta > c$, which allows a minimally adapted cooperator to recoup the cost of cooperation and gain a fitness advantage.
-The fitness benefits of these adaptations are purely endogenous, and are not affected by other individuals or the environment.
+The benefits that these adaptations engender are purely endogenous, and are not affected by the other individuals or the state of the environment.

-### Niche Construction
+### Niche Construction and Selective Feedbacks

-Populations also influence their environment, which feeds back to affect selection.
-This process adds a second, exogenous component to each individual's fitness.
+The state of the local environment also affects fitness.
-Here, the "niche" is defined implicitly by the allelic states present in the population.
+Here, we model the "niche" implicitly based on the allelic states present in the population.
-As allelic states change, a population constructs its unique niche.
+As allelic states change, populations alter their environment in different ways, creating a unique niche.

-We use a form of density dependent selection to increasingly favors individuals that match their niche.
+We use a form of density dependent selection to capture the eco-evolutionary feedbacks that result from niche construction by increasingly favoring individuals that match their niche.
 Specifically, the selective value of adaptive allele $a$ at locus $l$ increases with the number of individuals in the population that have allele $a+1$ at locus $l+1$.
+As a consequence of this form of density dependent selection, genotypes with sequentially increasing allelic states will tend to evolve.
 We treat both adaptive loci and allelic states as "circular", so the allelic state at locus $L$ is affected by the allelic composition of the population at locus 1, and the selective value of allele $A$ at any locus increases with the number of individuals carrying allele $1$ at the next locus.
-For the remainder of this section, this circularity is represented by the function below, which gives the integer that follows an arbitrary value $x$ in the set $\{1, 2, \ldots, X\}$.
+This circularity is represented by the function $\beta(x,X)$, which gives the integer that follows an arbitrary value $x$ in the set $\{1, 2, \ldots, X\}$:

 $$ \beta(x, X) = \bmod_{X}(x) + 1 $$ {#eq:beta}

-Here, $\bmod_{Y}(y)$ is the integer remainder when dividing $y$ by $Y$.
+Here, $\bmod_{X}(x)$ is the integer remainder when dividing $y$ by $X$.
 Thus, the selective value of adaptive allele $a$ at locus $l$ increases with the number of individuals that have allele $\beta(a,A)$ at locus $\beta(l, L)$.
 The slope of this increase is $\epsilon$, which specifies the intensity of niche construction.
-Consider a genotype $g$ with allelic state at locus $l$ given by $a_{g,l}$; its fitness is defined as:
+Consider a genotype $g$ with the allelic state at locus $l$ given by $a_{g,l}$; the fitness of an individual with this genotype is defined as:

 $$ W_{g} = z + \delta \sum_{l=1}^{L} I(a_{g,l}) + \epsilon \sum_{l=1}^{L} n(\beta(a_{g,l}, A), \beta(l, L)) - c a_{g,L+1} $$ {#eq:fitness}

-where $z$ is a baseline fitness, and $I(a)$ indicates whether a given adaptive allele is non-zero:
+where $z$ is a baseline fitness and $I(a)$ indicates whether a given adaptive allele is non-zero:

 $$
 I(a) =